TeamWizardry/LibrarianLib/gradle-docs.md

 appended to the generated `mods.toml` file.
 However, the `dependencies.toml` file should use `MOD_ID` instead of the actual mod ID, since the dependencies may be appended to either the module or the merged `mods.toml`, which means its mod ID may be either `librarianlib-<module id>` or just `librarianlib`, depending on where it's being used.

+## Module `gradle.properties`
+Each module's `gradle.properties` has some standard properties (these must be defined in the `gradle.properties`, not at runtime):
+- `human_name`: The name of the module, as opposed to the module's ID. e.g. the `virtualresources` module's name would be `Virtual Resources`
+- `module_description`: A short description of the module
+- `maven_developers`: An optional list of developers to be added to the maven POM file.
+The list consists of a series of comma-separated developers, with three fields separated by colons: `id:name:email`.
+Any empty fields or trailing fields that are omitted will not be added, e.g. `id:name`, `:name:email`